-The company has a securities trading policy that regulates dealing in its securities by directors, executives and employees (personnel) and their associates.
+Senex has a securities trading policy that regulates dealing in its securities by Directors, executives and employees (personnel) and their associates.
 The Board restricts personnel from acting on material information until it has been released to the market and adequate time has been given for this to be reflected in the security price.

-In addition to an overriding prohibition on dealing in securities when a person is in possession of inside information, personnel are prohibited from dealing in the company's securities during certain blackout periods as follows:
+In addition to an overriding prohibition on dealing in securities when a person is in possession of inside information, personnel are prohibited from dealing in Senex's securities during certain blackout periods.
+Senex reviewed and updated its securities trading policy in June 2019 to expand the blackout periods as follows:

-- " the period, typically 14 days, prior to, and the day of release by ASX of the company's annual and half yearly reports; - " the period prior to release by ASX of a significant announcement by the Company; and - " such other times as the company Secretary, Chief Executive Officer or Chairman advises.
+- The period, typically 14 days, before, and the day of, release by ASX of the company's annual and half-yearly reports; - One week before, and including the day of, release of Senex's quarterly reports; - Two weeks before, and including the day of, Senex's Annual General Meeting; and - Other times as the Company Secretary, Chief Executive Officer or Chairman advises.

-A copy of the securities trading policy is available on the company's website in the Corporate Governance section.
+A copy of the Securities Trading Policy is available on our website in the corporate governance section.

-Handling Conflicts of Interest
+Handling conflicts of interest

-The company manages actual and potential conflicts of interest in accordance with its Code of Conduct and its conflict of interest policy, both of which are available on the company's website in the Corporate Governance section.
+The company manages actual and potential conflicts of interest in accordance with its Code of Conduct and its Conflict of Interest Policy, both of which are on Senex's website in the corporate governance section.
 Directors have an obligation to identify, disclose, monitor and manage any conflict of interest.
 It is part of the role of the Chairman, under Board Charter, to monitor performance of Board including the management of conflicts of interest.

-A director who has a material personal interest in a matter being considered at a directors' meeting must not be present while the matter is being considered at the meeting or vote on the matter unless the rest of the board have passed a consent resolution.
+A Director who has a material personal interest in a matter being considered at a Directors' meeting must not be present while the matter is being considered at the meeting or vote on the matter unless the rest of the Board have passed a consent resolution.

-The Board has determined that a director or executive who has an interest in Senex shares is not, solely on the basis of that interest, in a position where their obligations to the company conflict with their personal interest, because their interest aligns with the interests of the company's shareholders as a whole.
+The Board has determined that a Director or executive who has an interest in Senex shares is not, solely on the basis of that interest, in a position where their obligations to the company conflict with their personal interest, because their interest aligns with the interests of the company's shareholders as a whole.

-Mr Tim Crommelin, a non-executive director of the company, is Executive Chairman of Morgans, and has given standing notice of a potential conflict of interest in any interaction or dealing between the company and Morgans.
+Timothy Crommelin, a Non-Executive Director of Senex, is Executive Chairman of Morgans, and has given standing notice of a potential conflict of interest in any interaction or dealing between the company and Morgans.

-Mr Andy Zhmurovsky, a non-executive director of the company, is Managing Director of EIG Global Energy Partners' Australian business and has given a standing notice of a potential conflict of interest in any interaction or dealing between the company and EIG and EIG related entities.
+Vahid Farzad, a Non-Executive Director of Senex, is a Senior Vice President of EIG Global Energy Partners and has given a standing notice of a potential conflict of interest in any interaction or dealing between the company and EIG and EIG-related entities.